 Unmarried same-sex partnership

-The Unmarried Partners Rule became law in October 2000 and provides opportunity for those who are not ready (or able) to consider civil partnership or marriage as an option.
+The Unmarried Partners Rule became law in October 2000 and provides opportunity for those who are not ready or do not wish to consider civil partnership or marriage as an option.
 Although the term itself is no longer used in the immigration rules, the law provides for an applicant ‘who has been living in a relationship akin to a marriage or civil partnership‘ with their sponsor for at least two years prior to the date of application’.
 Note that the legal rights of this status are limited to immigration only.
 Look carefully at the evidence required to qualify.

-If the sponsor is an EU national ‘exercising treaty rights‘ in the UK, EU law allows a foreign partner in a ‘durable relationship’ to join or stay with their sponsor in the UK.
+If the sponsor is an EEA national ‘exercising treaty rights‘ in the UK, EEA law allows a foreign partner in a ‘durable relationship’ to join or stay with their sponsor in the UK.
 The UK government interprets a ‘durable relationship’ as equivalent to unmarried partnership, requiring evidence of 2 years prior cohabitation.
+However, a couple can demonstrate that the relationship is ‘durable’ even if they have not cohabited for two years.

 British immigration law relating to partners

-British immigration law has, over recent years, become increasingly complex and it is more and more difficult to provide a general guide.
+British immigration law has, over recent years, become increasingly complex and it is difficult to provide a general guide.
 Applicants must read the Immigration Rules (and any related guidance) before making an application and should not rely on information from this website alone.

 It has traditionally been UKLGIG’s position that those with ‘straightforward’ applications should be able to make an application without the help of a legal adviser.
 We now believe that the need for specialist advice has increased due to the complexity of the new rules introduced by UK Visas and Immigration (UKVI).